shaxbee/quote-server-cpp/README.md

 To distribute messages across subscribers the Dispatcher is provided that pushes messages to buffered Subscribers.

-Ring buffer is used for message storage in Subscribers as well as buffering full channel.
+Ring buffer is used for message storage in Subscribers.

+Unbounded buffer is used for full channel processing.

 ### End-to-end dataflow